 Exception - A type of coverage decision that, if approved, allows you to get a drug that is not on our formulary (a formulary exception).
-You may also request an exception if our plan requires you to try another drug before receiving the drug you are requesting, or if our plan limits the quantity or dosage of the drug you are requesting (a formulary exception).
+You may also request an exception if our plan requires you to try another drug before receiving the drug you are requesting, if our plan requires prior authorization for a drug and you want us to waive the criteria restriction, or if our plan limits the quantity or dosage of the drug you are requesting (a formulary exception).

-Extra Help - A Medicare or a State program to help people with limited income and resources pay

-Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.
+Extra Help - A Medicare program to help people with limited income and resources pay Medicare prescription drug program costs, such as premiums, deductibles, and coinsurance.